 Created in the image of God, we are all God-centred not self-centred, if confusion does not intrude to make us self-centred, separating us from God.
 Saints are created anew in graced likeness as well as the image of God, because they are gloriously aware of God present in the midst, reflecting as in a mirror the glory of God.
 Saints become like God because God is wisdom in their midst ascribing all glory to God.
 The word ‘Orthodox’ means simply ‘right-glorification’ of God in the midst, although it does not of course necessarily mean that all ‘orthodox’ actually rightly glorify God in the midst.
 If there is separation that falls short of glory, we are actually self-centred, usurping God at centre.
 The inescapable conclusion is that wisdom’s love of glory lies at the heart of all genuine Orthodox Christian tradition, that glory transfigures saints whenever wisdom turns and sees.
-The function of elders is to hand on the tradition of the Name which transforms self-centred self-obsession into God-centred glorification of God, completing the image of God with translucent likeness.
+The function of elders like Saint Sophrony the Hesychast is to hand on the tradition of the Name which transforms self-centred self-obsession into God-centred glorification of God, completing the image of God with translucent likeness.
 The function of wisdom is to awaken the eye of the heart to glory, glory which right glorifies God in the midst, glorifying God in his saints.